Melbourne, Florida: Geography

-The east–west street named Brevard Drive was historically the "center" of town; with addresses called "north" and "south" of this street.
+The east–west street named Brevard Drive was historically the "center" of town, with addresses called "north" and "south" of this street.
 The north–south Babcock Street provided the same centerline for "east" and "west" directions.

 Melbourne Beachside has a small presence on the South Beaches barrier island.
 It is often confused with Melbourne Beach, a separate political entity.

 Climate

-Melbourne, Florida has a humid subtropical climate (Cfa), bordering closely to a tropical savanna climate.
+Melbourne, Florida has a humid subtropical climate (Köppen climate classification Cfa), bordering closely to a tropical savanna climate (Aw).
 Melbourne has a distinctly seasonal precipitation pattern, with a hot and wet season (late May through October) and a warm and dry season (November through April).
-The climate is strongly influenced by the nearby Atlantic Ocean and Gulf Stream, as well as incursions of cold fronts from the north in winter months.
+The climate is strongly influenced by the nearby Atlantic Ocean and Gulf Stream, as well as incursions of cold fronts from the north in winter.

-Melbourne averages 51 in of rainfall annually, much of it coming in convective thunderstorms in the late May to early October time period.
+Melbourne averages 51 in of rainfall annually, much of it coming in convective thunderstorms from late May to early October.
 The record rainfall occurred on August 20, 2008, when Tropical Storm Fay dropped 18.21 in.
 Melbourne can sometimes have moderate to severe drought conditions from late fall through spring, with brush fires occurring and water restrictions put in place.
-Melbourne averages 2 days per year with frost, although several years might pass without a frost in the city of Melbourne or at the ocean beaches.
-On Christmas Eve 2003, the city as others in east central coast of Florida received snow from the ocean effect, when cold air passes over the considerably hotter ocean and causes the rise of air with higher temperature to bring moisture into the higher portions of the atmosphere.
+Melbourne averages two days per year with frost, although several years might pass without a frost in the city of Melbourne or at the ocean beaches.
+On Christmas Eve 2003, the city, as did others on the east central coast of Florida, received snow from the ocean effect, when cold air passes over the considerably hotter ocean and causes the rise of air with higher temperature to bring moisture into the higher portions of the atmosphere.

 Flora

 Tropical flora typical of more southerly locations is grown in the Melbourne area (coconut palms, royal palms, Christmas palms, and bananas), but can be damaged or killed when subjected to infrequent light freezes or cooler temperatures, although several years might pass without a freeze in the Melbourne area.
-The Melbourne area has many lush gardens and public landscapes, and is noted for the botanical northern limit of cultivated coconut palms on the Florida East Coast.
+The area has many lush gardens and public landscapes, and is noted for the botanical northern limit of cultivated coconut palms on the Florida East Coast.